osbuild/guides/osbuild-composer/src/developer-guide/testing.md

 These test cases live under `test/cases` and each of them is a standalone script.
 Some of them invoke additional binaries which live under `cmd` if not specified otherwise.

-1. `api.sh` - test the Cloud API (running at localhost:443)
+1. `api.sh [aws|azure|gcp]` - test the Cloud API (running at localhost:443)

-   * Provisions osbuild-composer
+   * Provisions osbuild-composer and locally running remote worker.

-   * Creates a request for compose and upload to AWS
+   * Creates a request for compose and uploads the image to specified cloud provider.
+Currently AWS, Azure and GCP are supported.

+   * The uploaded image is used for a VM instance in the respective cloud environment, booted and connected to via SSH.
+This is currently tested only for AWS and GCP.

-   * **Requires AWS credentials** to work properly
+   * **Requires credentials for the respective cloud provider** to work properly.

 2. `aws.sh`